Why a data privacy strategy is vital

 If you keep up with business and technology news, you probably encounter stories about the importance of data privacy on a daily basis.
-Protecting personal information is the new normal, and personal data privacy will be the most prominent issue affecting how businesses gather, store, process, and disclose data in 2019.
-Gartner includes data ethics and privacy on their list of the top 10 strategic technology trends of 2019, placing it on the same level as AI-driven development, blockchain, and edge computing.
+Protecting personal information is the new normal, and personal data privacy will be the most prominent issue affecting how businesses gather, store, process, and disclose data in the future.
+Gartner includes privacy-enhancing computation on their list of the top strategic technology trends of 2022, ahead of cloud-native platforms and hyperautomation.

 The effects of data privacy legislation

 Now that the EU and the state of California have established precedents for impactful data privacy laws, other countries and legislative bodies—including the U.S. Congress—are enacting or exploring their own options for protecting consumers’ personal information.
 As these trends continue, nearly every U.S. company will be subject to data privacy legislation in the near future.

 The good news is that these data privacy regulations compel businesses to get a handle on personal data—how they get it, where they get it from, which systems process it, where it goes internally and externally, etc. In other words, the new norms of data privacy require proactive data management, which enables organizations to extract real business value from their data, improve the customer experience, streamline internal processes, and better understand their customers.

 Why data privacy strategy is essential moving forward

 Businesses that continue to ignore data privacy will likely find themselves involved in a costly, time-consuming game of catch-up in the near future.
 Here are four reasons why.